ColemanGariety/gulp-nodemon/README.md

 })
 ```

 What if you want to decouple your build processes by language?
 Or even by file?
-Easy, just set the `tasks` option to a function.
-Gulp-nodemon will pass you the list of changed files and it'll let you return a list of tasks you want run.
+Easy, just set the `tasks` option to a function. gulp-nodemon will pass you the list of changed files and it'll let you return a list of tasks you want run.

 *NOTE:* If you manually restart the server (`rs`) this function will receive a `changedFiles === undefined` so check it and return the `tasks` because it expects an array to be returned.